 May 2009 - Aug 2010

 New York, NY

 CS Designworks is a small design studio in Midtown with primarily corporate and real estate clients.
-I helped build pages in an existing framwork for Cushman & Wakefield's website as well and After Effects animations and other microsites for other clients, firms and corporate office buildings.
-At CSD I built a flash banner ad for One World Trade Center before the building was finished, not much to brag about but was the highest profile work I had to date.
+I helped build pages in an existing framework for Cushman & Wakefield's marketing website, built microsites for other clients, firms and corporate office buildings, and the ocassional After Effects animation for an event.
+At CSD I built a flash banner ad for One World Trade Center just as the building was being completed.
 I left my role here to accept a temporary teaching position at Missouri State University.read more

 Cranbrook Academy of Art

 1999 – 2005